 1. View the City at Night

 Tokyo’s numerous skyscrapers mean that the city can be viewed from just about any angle.
 On a clear day you can see Mount Fuji, but night time without doubt provides the most memorable experience.
 There are several dedicated viewing decks dotted around the city (some free, some not) and many of the office blocks and commercial high-rises contain restaurants on the top floor with window facing counter seats so you can take in the warm glow of Tokyo Tower over dinner or a drink.
-See here for more details on observation decks in the capital.

-2. Enjoy the Japanese Gardens
+2. Enjoy the Gardens

 Tokyo’s landscaped gardens are immaculately kept and glorious during the cherry blossom season and in autumn when the leaves turn red.
 Moreover, entrance is only a couple of hundred yen.
 See here for more details.